Wycombe next manager odds

 Who is Wycombe's manager?

 Gareth Ainsworth was born on 10 May 1973 in Blackburn, England.
 Ainsworth is the current manager of Wycombe Wanderers and has been in the job since 2012.
-Gareth Ainsworth was originally a footballer playing in midfield for clubs such as Preston North End, Lincoln City, Port Vale and Wimbledon.
+Gareth Ainsworth was originally a footballer playing in midfield for clubs such as PNE, Lincoln City, Port Vale and Wimbledon.

 Ainsworth started his career in the Blackburn Rovers youth academy in 1989.
 After struggling to impress, he left to join Northwich Victoria in 1991 as he made 14 appearances scoring 4 goals.
 Preston North End gave him a contract in 1992 before selling him to Cambridge United and then loaning him back to Northwich Victoria.
 He then rejoined Preston North End in 1993 as he made 82 competitive appearances scoring 12 goals before being sold again to Lincoln City for £25,000.

 At Lincoln City, Ainsworth made 83 appearances as he scored 37 goals at his time at Lincoln.
 In 1997, Port Vale broke their transfer record by acquiring the services of Gareth Ainsworth for £500,000 and won the club’s Player of the Season award after the 1997-98 season.
 The club turned down a £1,000,000 bid from Leeds United in the following summer as they looked to build on the previous season.